dart-lang/leak_tracker/README.md

 ```

-2. If you see leak related warnings, click the link to open DevTools for details.
+2. Run application in debug mode and watch for a leak related warnings.
+If you see a warning, click the provided link to investigate the leaks.

 TODO(polina-c): add example of the warning